ryanvmenezes/lawlers-law/thelaw/markdown/04-update-the-law.md

   )
 ```

-What’s this trend look like?
+What's this trend look like?

 ``` r
 firsttox.97.01 %>%